ConsoleTVs/Laralum/readme.md

 ```
 You will need to visit your project url or visit the /install route to install laralum
 # News

+### April 23, 2017

+Laralum was successfully re-written into modules, this version will be marked as legacy version.

 ### February 12th, 2017